Sakura and Snow

 Hope?
 Puzzled, Seishirou turned the paper over.
 He read what was written on the back.

-Stirring at one of his pots, Seishirou sampled the contents.
-He absentmindedly added a little bit more spice.
-All the while, though, he was considering what he had discovered, he was thinking about what those things might possibly mean...he was not really sure what they meant, he realized, but he did know one thing for certain.
+Stirring one of his pots, Seishirou sampled the contents.
+He absentmindedly added a bit more spice.
+All the while, though, he was considering what he had discovered, he was thinking about what those things might possibly mean...he wasn't really sure what they meant, he realized, but he did know one thing for certain.

 He would have to be even more careful than he'd thought.